nvaccess/nvda/user_docs/en/userGuide.md

 Press `control+tab` to move between the tabs or sections of the Add-on Store.
 The tabs include: "Installed add-ons", "Updatable add-ons", "Available add-ons" and "Installed incompatible add-ons".
 Each of the tabs are set out similar to each other, as a list of add-ons, a panel for more details on the selected add-on, and the ability to perform actions for the add-on.
-The actions menu of installed add-ons includes "Disable", and "Remove" rather than "Install".
+The actions menu of installed add-ons includes "Disable" and "Remove" rather than "Install".
 Disabling an add-on stops NVDA from loading it, but leaves it installed.
 To re-enable a disabled add-on, activate "Enable" from the actions menu.
 After enabling, disabling, or removing add-ons, NVDA will prompt to restart when closing the add-on store.